marnelfr/back-to-symfony/README.md

 - (formats: ['jsonld', 'html', 'json', 'csv' => ['text/csv']]):
 allow use to add as much format as we want.
 Always add default ones when we want to add a new one.
-Since we added the **CSV** format, we can then download our api response we such of link:
+Since we added the **CSV** format, we can then download our api response with such of link:
 [http://localhost/api/cheeses.csv?page=1](http://localhost/api/cheeses.csv?page=1)